By MARILYN SHAPIRO

 On Sunday, we hunkered down and waited for Irma’s expected landfall on—we were told—Florida’s west coast.
 Winds began to pick up outside our windows in the afternoon, followed by several hours of torrential rains and strong winds.
 Around midnight, just when we thought the worst was over, The Weather Channel announced that Irma was changing course.
 She was veering farther east and going over Polk County—60 miles from our house.
 The next two hours were terrifying—at least for me.
 Larry had gone to sleep before the warning was issued.
 By two a.m., with wind gusts reaching between 74 and 100 miles per hour, I woke Larry and begged him to join me in our safe room.
 Larry refused, so I spent the next hour huddled in the closet with my laptop while Larry snored 10 feet away.
 Once the winds calmed down, I joined Larry in what I now considered a safe bed.

 By late the next morning, the weather had improved enough for us to venture outside.
 Yes!
 Our house was intact.
-Outside of a few missing shingles and some small downed trees, it appeared that our entire community had made it through the hurricane without serious damage.
+Outside of a few missing shingles—which will only take a quick visit from a roof repair company to fix—and some small downed trees, it appeared that our entire community had made it through the hurricane without serious damage.
 We never lost power or water.
 We had survived Irma!
 We even saved a catfish that was flopping in the gutter at the end of our driveway by tossing it back into the lake.

 Our relief was short-lived.
 We quickly learned of the extent of destruction outside our community.
 Millions of people across Florida were without power and water.
 Homes and businesses were damaged or destroyed.
 In Polk County alone, 80 percent were without power.